Flu Clinics will commence 1st October 2018

 Our childhood immunisation clinics are now held at Woodside Health Centre.
 Please ensure you check the date, time and location when you receive an immunisation letter for your child's immunisation.
 If you need to change, cancel or discuss an immunisation appointment you must call the North West Immunisation helpline on 0141 211 6142.

-Our Health Visitor Catherine Haughey is based at Woodside Health Centre and can be contacted on 0141 531 9216
+Our Health Visitor Catherine Haughey is also based at Woodside Health Centre and can be contacted for advice on issues about your child's general health on 0141 531 9216.

 General Data Protection